Singapore Airlines & Corporate Responsibility

 As an international airline, SIA recognises the importance of contributing to the communities we serve.
 We provide support to various charitable organisations through complimentary and rebated air tickets, corporate donations, staff involvement and other forms of support.

-During FY2012/13, SIA supported various community projects in countries in which we operate, such as organising an annual Christmas visit for hospitalised children in Narita, Japan; sponsoring a team of young soccer talents in Moscow, Russia; supporting a community project for senior citizens in the United Kingdom; as well as a project for children from difficult family backgrounds in Zurich, Switzerland; amongst others.
-More details can be found in our Sustainability Report 2012/13.
+During FY2013/14, SIA supported various community projects in countries in which we operate, such as organising an annual Christmas visit for hospitalised children in Narita, Japan; donation of cash and blankets in the Philippines for Typhoon Haiyan; supporting a community project for senior citizens in the United Kingdom; as well as a project for children from difficult family backgrounds in Zurich, Switzerland; amongst others.
+More details can be found in our Sustainability Report FY2013/14.

 SIA has maintained our longstanding commitment to support the Singapore arts community through our contribution to institutions such as the Singapore Symphony Orchestra, Singapore Dance Theatre, Singapore Lyric Opera, and Singapore Chinese Orchestra.
-We have also supported several of the National Museum of Singapore’s blockbuster exhibitions, such as Highlights from Musee d'Orsay: Dreams and Reality in 2012.
+We have also worked closely with the National Arts Council on various community arts projects.

 In Australia, SIA has sponsored the West Australian Ballet since 1972.
-We have also been the official airline partner of Arts Exhibition Australia (AEA) since 1988, as well as a major sponsor of Sydney Dance Company since 2011.
-During FY2012/13, we were the principal donor of the Portrait of Spain - Masterpieces from the Prado exhibition at the Queensland Art Gallery and principal sponsor of Turner from the Tate: The Making of a Master at the Art Gallery of South Australia.
-SIA was also the official airline sponsor of the Indian Film Festival and the Spanish Film Festival.
+We have also been the official airline partner of Arts Exhibition Australia (AEA) since 1988.
+In 2013, we were principal sponsor of Turner from the Tate: The Making of a Master at the Art Gallery of South Australia.
+SIA was also the official airline sponsor of the Spanish Film Festival.

 In the educational sector, SIA has contributed to numerous programmes which provide students with opportunities to achieve their full academic potential.
-These include contributions to the JY Pillay Global-Asia Programme and the Lee Kuan Yew Bilingualism Fund, rebated air tickets to the Singapore Sports School to nurture emerging sports talents and provide more opportunities to gain exposure in international competitions, supporting LASALLE College of the Arts’ McNally Award for Excellence in the Arts, as well as sponsorships to Indonesian and Filipino students through local education foundations.
+These include contributions to the JY Pillay Global-Asia Programme and the Lee Kuan Yew Fund for Bilingualism, as well as sponsorships to Filipino students through local education foundations.

 As part of our efforts to strengthen Singapore's image as a world-class destination for sporting events, the Singapore Airlines International Cup horse race was established in 2000.
 The annual event draws the participation of top horses and renowned jockeys from all over the world.

-SIA also supports the Singapore Sports Awards which recognise athletes who make outstanding contributions to local sports.
-Tickets are awarded annually to the Sportsman, Sportswoman, Sportsboy and Sportsgirl of the Year.
+SIA also supports the Singapore Sports Awards which recognise athletes who make outstanding contributions to local sports, as well as the Singapore Sports School in the form of rebated air tickets to nurture emerging sports talents.

 As part of our contributions to the community, SIA is also committed to supporting significant national events in Singapore.
 For example, we contribute to the annual National Day Parade by providing air travel to the committee members during their preparations.